HybridAU/django-saml2-auth-lw/README.md

 Any SAML2 based SSO(Single-Sign-On) identity provider with dynamic metadata configuration is supported by this Django plugin, for example Okta.

+Lotterywest GoRillas Team has forked this project from [here](https://github.com/fangli/django-saml2-auth) to be able to extend the functionality of the repository that is no longer maintained.

 ## Dependencies